conquerv0/Pynaissance/README.md

 ![Pynaissance](https://github.com/conquerv0/Pynaissance/blob/master/1.%20Basic%20Framework/PYNAISSANCE.jpg)

 Welcome!
-Initally developed as an introductory tutorial repository for associates in ETC Capital, this repository has became a collection of algorithms, models and guides the author develops in his personal quant's pursuit. the first three sections of this repository explore the basic foundation of python programming for finance.
+Initally developed as an introductory tutorial repository for associates in ETC Capital, this repository has became a collection of algorithms, models and guides the author develops in his personal quantitative investment pursuit. the first three sections of this repository explore the basic foundation of python programming for finance.
 The subseqent sections are much more rigourous in nature as it surveys the state of the art quantitative finance practices and industry level applications, including machine learning algorithms and various statistical methods applied to stock selections, factor mining problems.
 The repository is currently in development phase.
 The finalized version will include a full-fledged integration and utilization of Quantopian, GS-Quant and WRDS API and their relevant datasets and analytics.

 **Content Outline**